 Sara Rönkkönen, M.A., M.Ed., is a part-time doctoral researcher at the University of Helsinki, Faculty of Educational Sciences, Doctoral Programme in Cognition, Learning, Instruction and Communication (CLIC).
 Her research interests include wellbeing (and lack of it) in the context of higher education students and among early career researchers.
 Currently, Sara works as pedagogical specialist at Aalto University School of Engineering.

 Laura Sundström, M.A., M.Ed, is a doctoral researcher at the University of Helsinki, Faculty of Educational Sciences, Doctoral Programme in Cognition, Learning, Instruction and Communication (CLIC).
-Her doctoral dissertation focuses mapping PhD. careers outside the academia in Finland and beyond.
-Laura's research interests include wellbeing, working-life balance and working invironment fit.
+Her doctoral dissertation focuses mapping PhD. careers outside academia in Finland and beyond.
+Laura's research interests include career trajectories, hybrid careers, job crafting and work environment fit.